SuganyaAK/production-grade-dapps/pages/closeoutreport.typ

 / List of project KPIs and how the project addressed them :

-- *Adoption Rate and Usage Metrics :*  The important statistics of the project's overall GitHub activity can be found at this “link”.
-The metrics of all the key repositories of this proposal can be found here ”link”.
+- *Adoption Rate and Usage Metrics :*  The important statistics of the project's overall GitHub activity can be found at this #link("https://github.com/Anastasia-Labs/production-grade-dapps/pulse/monthly")[link].
+This includes all the key repositories of this proposal which are detailed in the extensive documentation found here #link("https://anastasia-labs.github.io/production-grade-dapps")[documentation].

 - *Extensive Documentation  :* Comprehensive documentation for each smart contract library, including detailed explanations of contract functionality, parameters, and usage, was provided.
 Detailed diagrams aid in understanding contract architecture and data flows.